h8d13/Vase/README.md

 After initial install pick `Reboot` and **switch to hard disk** in BIOS.

-Open `Konsole` and type `cd KAES-ARCH` this is where the post install script lives and more assets.
+After login in with your user > Open `Konsole` and type `cd KAES-ARCH` this is where the post install script lives and more assets.

 Then `sudo vim post` edit to desired values, then `sudo ./post` when ready.